armshahs/django_channels_websockets/README.md

-# django_channels_websockets
+# django_logging
-A simple project with code snippets to add django channels for real time applications
+A simple project with code snippets to add logging to a Django project.
+Updating the redis project.